sudobyter-hub/sudobyter-hub/README.md

 # Helllo , I’m Ali Waleed
-## Designer and Full-stack developer
+## Pentester
-- 👀 I’m interested in Linux
+- 👀 I drink Coffee and HACK
-- 🌱 I’m currently learning Bash , Web development
-- 💞️ I’m looking to collaborate on Linux projects 🐧
+- 💞️ In luv with Linux 🐧
-- 📫 Email me at developer@aliwaleed.xyz
+- 📫 Email me at sudobyter@gmail.com